CrugBarat/aws-sam-frontend/README.md

 ### Making changes

 If you have already completed the above steps and your frontend is deployed but you want to make changes then you can run one of the commands below.
-Onmce you are happy with your local frontend changes, run either:
+Once you are happy with your local frontend changes, run either:

 ```
 make lazyLoad ENV=<same environment name as step 6>